YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 .. parsed-literal::
    LKE>show -all -wait
-   file1 Owned by PID= 2080 which is an existing process Request PID= 2089 which is an existing process file2 Owned by PID= 2089 which is an existing process Request PID=2080 which is an existing process
+   file1 Owned by PID=2080 which is an existing process Request PID=2089 which is an existing process file2 Owned by PID=2089 which is an existing process Request PID=2080 which is an existing process

 This shows a deadlock situation where neither user can proceed forward because it is waiting for the other user to release the lock.
 You can resolve this situation by clearing the locks using the LKE CLEAR -PID command.

 .. note::
    Avoid using the LKE CLEAR command to clear a deadlock in a production environment as it may lead to unpredictable application behavior.
 Always use the  MUPIP STOP command to clear a deadlock situation in your production environment.
 However, in a debugging environment, you can use LKE to debug LOCKs, analyze the status of the LOCK database and even experiment with LKE CLEAR.